DiGa66/terraform-provider-croccloud/website/docs/r/ami.md

 * `device_name` – (Required) The device name of one or more block device mapping entries.
     * _Valid values_: `disk<N>`, `cdrom<N>`, `floppy<N>`, where `<N>` is a disk number
-* `delete_on_termination` – (Optional) Boolean controlling whether the EBS volumes created to support each created instance will be deleted once that instance is terminated.
+* `delete_on_termination` – (Optional, Boolean) Controls whether the EBS volumes will be deleted once the instance for which they were created is terminated.
     * _Default value_: `true`
 * `iops` – (Optional) Number of I/O operations per second the created volumes will support.